aveuiller/aveuiller.github.io/content/posts/2021-06-01_Kubernetes-Apprentice-Cookbook.md

 The Deployment is generally used as the atomic working unit since it will automatically:

 - Create a pod definition based on the `template` entry.
-- Create a ReplicaSet on pods selected by the `selector` entry, with the value of `replicas` as count of pods that should be running.
+- Create a ReplicaSet on pods selected by the `selector` entry, with the value of `replicas` as a count of pods that should be running.

-The following file requests 3 instances of an `nginx` server running at all time.
+The following file requests 3 instances of an Nginx server running at all times.
+The file may look a bit heavy, but most of it is the Pod definition copied from above.

 ```yaml
 apiVersion: apps/v1